panoptic-labs/docs/blog/2023-02-23-panoptic-defi-options-protocol-introduction/2023-02-23-panoptic-defi-options-protocol-introduction.md

 title: "Panoptic 101: An Introduction to the DeFi Options Protocol"
 tags: [LPs, Options Traders, Overview, Explainer, Introduction]
 image: /img/banners/panoptic-banner.jpg
+description: "Our most detailed exposition on the Panoptic protocol to date"
 ---
 ![panoptic-banner](./panoptic-banner.jpg)